iliakan/javascript-book/en/01-basics/01-javascript-and-related-technologies/01-overview.md

 <b>A Java applet is a program for a browser just like an executable file.</b> A programmer writes it in Java, then compiles and puts a link on it into HTML.
 A browser then opens a page, finds the reference to an applet, downloads and executes it (if Java is enabled).

 An important difference between a Java applet and JavaScript is their abilities.

 <ul class="balance">
 <li class="plus">Java can do <i>everything</i>, just like an installed  executable.
-For security purposes, an unsafe action requires visitor's confirmation.</li>
+For security, an unsafe action requires visitor's confirmation.</li>
 <li class="plus">Java development is easier: IDEs are cool.</li>
 <li class="minus">Java takes more time to load and is heavy to start running.</li>
 <li class="minus">Java needs to be installed and enabled.</li>